 As one of the ‘Belfries of Belgium and France’, the Belfry of Ghent is a recognised UNESCO World Heritage site.
-The 300 feet (91 meters) high tower was completed in the 14th century.
+The 300 feet (91 meters) high bell tower was completed in the 14th century.
 It’s the middle one of the Three Towers of Ghent, located in between the St. Nicholas Church and the St. Bavo Cathedral.
 The Ghent Belfry is one of the most important landmarks of the city, one that has witnessed centuries of Ghent history.
 This monument is also steeped in symbolism.
 Let’s briefly explore its history before taking a tour of the Ghent Belfry.

 …

-This article contains affiliate links.
-Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
-It allows us to dedicate enough personal time and energy to this blog.
-For more information, visit the Disclaimer page.
+Affiliate linksย are sprinkled throughout the site content.
+Clicking on such a hyperlink and booking on the accommodation platform it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
+As Amazon Associates, we also earn from qualifying purchases.
+For more information, visit theย Disclaimerย page.

 …

 Traveling to Belgium?
 Then why not combine your visit to Ghent with a day trip to Brussels or a sightseeing tour of Bruges?
-Belgium is a small country, allowing you to visit different cities in just a short amount of time.
+Belgium is a compact country, allowing you to visit different cities in just a short amount of time.

 The fire-breathing dragon

 A dragon statue tops the Belfry of Ghent ever since 1377.
-It wasn’t just the fierce mascot that watched over the city but also the guard of the city privileges which were kept in a chest at the Belfry for over a century.
+It wasn’t just the fierce mascot who watched over the city but also the guard of the city privileges which were kept in a chest at the Belfry for over a century.

 The bell named Roland